Skip to content

 Clinically Relevant Bottom Line:

 Words matter.
-Utilising the terminology “losing a baby” to describe a baby loss shortly before 24 weeks of gestation prepares parents for labour and birth, seeing their baby and making memories.
-This terminology also validated their loss, which will ultimately have a positive impact on parents’ experiences and improve longer-term outcomes in the future.
+Utilising the “losing a baby” terminology to describe a baby loss shortly before 24 weeks of gestation prepares parents for labour and birth, seeing their baby and making memories.
+This terminology also validated their loss, which will ultimately positively impact parents’ experiences and improve longer-term outcomes in the future.

 Reviewed by: Jessica Win See Wong

-Article 2: Can bathing patients in chlorhex prevent central-line-associated bloodstream infections?
+Article 2: Can chlorhexidine baths prevent central-line-associated bloodstream infections?

 Martinez T, Baugnon T, Vergnaud E, Duracher C, Perie AC, Bustarret O, Jugie M, Rubinsztajn R, Frange P, Meyer P, Orliaguet G, Blanot S. Central‐line‐associated bloodstream infections in a surgical paediatric intensive care unit: Risk factors and prevention with chlorhexidine bathing.
 J Paediatr Child Health 2020;56:936-942. doi:10.1111/jpc.14780